gat786/ucode/README.md

-# this is a collection of code that is made by me and o clicking on one of the files above you will be able to view the content above
+# this is a collection of code that is made by me and on clicking on one of the files above you will be able to view the content above
-# befoe reading the content above i would suggest you to go trough python notes and learn a few things  such as
+# before reading the content above i would suggest you to go trough python notes and learn a few things  such as
 1). range
 2). loop
 3). in keyword